LiveRamp/reslang/README.md

 Note that the models directory has a set of example definitions.

-    ./reslang models/simple-resource.reslang

-This will copy the swagger into the clipboard.
-If you want it to stdout also, use --stdout.

-If you want it to open the swagger editor for you, use --open.
-You will then have to paste the clipboard into the editor.
+The following copies the swagger to the clipboard and opens the Swagger editor for you.
+You will then have to paste into the editor.

-    ./reslang models/simple-resource.reslang --open
+    ./reslang models/simple-resource --open

+If you want just want to print to stdout use:

+    ./reslang models/simple-resource --stdout

 ## Viewing in ReDoc

 ReDoc has an advanced Swagger viewer which is far nicer than Swagger UI.
-To use this, first install the redoc-cli command:
+To use this, type:

-`npm -g install redoc-cli`

-Then copy the swagger into a file, say swagger.yaml, and serve it up using:

-`redoc-cli serve --watch swagger.yaml`

-Finally, point your browser at localhost:8080
+    ./reslang models/simple-resource --open --redoc

+You're welcome.

 ## Creating a graphical view